benschw/nsq-demo/README.md

 ## Examples

-build for linux so we can run in docker
+build a docker container with our consumer app in it

-    GOOS=linux GOARCH=amd64 go build -o consumer
+    docker build -t nsq-consumer -f Dockerfile-consumer .

 ### Worker